Auerilas/ecopy/docs/source/ordination.rst

 	**Parameters**

-	distmat: np.nndarray or pandas.DataFrame
+	distmat: np.ndarray or pandas.DataFrame
 	 	A square-symmetric distance matrix.

 	siteNames:  list
 		A list of names for each object.
-If none, takes on integer values or the index of the pandas.DataFrame
+If none, takes on integer values or the index of the pandas.DataFrame.

 	naxes: integer
 		Number of ordination axes.
-Default = 2

 	transform: ['absolute' | 'ratio' | 'linear' | 'monotone']
 		Which transformation should be used during scaling.